$500 Sales Tax Cap on Boats

 South Carolina Boat Financing FAQs

-Answers to the 12 most common questions about financing a boat in the Palmetto State.
+Common questions about financing a boat in South Carolina.

 How much sales tax will I pay on a boat in South Carolina?